 There shall be no entry into other College buildings without the permission and supervision of the Project Manager or other College personnel.
-All Contractors shall wear a College- issued ID card when working in occupied buildings.
+All Contractors shall wear a College- issued ID card as well as company uniform when working in occupied buildings.